 - slight swelling

-In a person with a moderate bee sting allergy, the body has a stronger response to bee venom, called a large local reaction (LLR).
+In a person with a moderate bee sting reaction, the body has a stronger response to bee venom, called a large local reaction (LLR).
 In such cases, the symptoms can take over a week to heal completely.

-If a person experiences a LLR, there is a 5 to 10 percent risk that they will develop a systemic reaction to a sting in the future.
+If a person experiences a LLR, there is a

 Severe allergic reaction